rstan-dev/GarageGuru-PP5/README.md

     * Due to the complexity of the architecture, several attempts were made to resolve this,  Eventually, a Route prop was passed from App.js to AllJobs page, depending on if it was filtering for Watched Jobs or not.
 A handleWatchStatusChange function was passed to JobCard.
 A similar function was added to JobPage which passed a prop to JobCard.
 The behaviour of the watch icon could then be managed depending on which page was serving the JobCard.
   5. Deleting a reply was not working.
      * This was resolved by creating a custom permission and updating the handleDelete function in EditCommentForm to filter out deleted comments to ensure a state update.
+  6. Comment Counter was not decrementing correctly when deleting comments and replies.
+This had been working previously but there were console warnings regarding updating state on unmounted components - caused by the confirmation modal.
+I addressed this warning by implementing an additional isMountedRef flag, however the counter was inadvertently affected, only when deleting a comment or reply.
+     * This was resolved by removing the decrement function from the isMountedRef flag.

   * [Back to Contents](#contents)